AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 This method allows us to be specific and deliberate with our alerting.
 By stacking it with other methods such as mind maps, waterfall modeling, and data flow diagrams, we mitigate the challenge that specificity creates gaps in visibility.
 Furthermore, we can always confirm and validate our detections via frameworks like [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team), [msInvader](https://github.com/mvelazc0/msInvader), and/or [TTPForge](https://github.com/facebookincubator/TTPForge).

-## Achieving Specificity using Log correlation
+## Achieving Specificity Using Log Correlation

 Now that we can define the states/conditions we want to build our detections around, we need to ensure that we're not burying ourselves in False-positive alerts (FPs) by holding to the "specific and deliberate".
 Specificity can achieved by correlating data between different event logs and data sources.
 Being deliberate comes from asking ourselves the question, "Why?".